Departments and Bureaus

 El Pueblo de Los Angeles Historical Monument Authority

-The El Pueblo de Los Angeles Historical Monument Authority Department manages 22 historic buildings surrounding Plaza Park, site of the founding of the City of Los Angeles in 1781.
-The Monument's major attraction is Olvera Street, which is a Mexican marketplace and world famous tourist attraction operating continuously since 1930.
-The unique shopping area contains seventy-eight food service, retail, and specialty businesses.
-The Monument operates two museums and an art gallery.
-The Avila Adobe Museum, located in the oldest remaining building in Los Angeles, recreates life in Los Angeles in the 1840's.
-The Firehouse Museum, located in the City's first fire station, has been restored to show the exciting history of fire fighting in Los Angeles.
-A restored winery building has been converted into an art gallery which offers rotating exhibitions.
-Complimentary docent-led tours are provided Tuesday through Saturday.
+The El Pueblo de Los Angeles Historical Monument Authority Department manages 27 historic buildings surrounding the Old Historic Plaza site of the founding of the City of Los Angeles in 1781.
+The Historical Monument's major attraction is Olvera Street, which is a Mexican marketplace and world famous tourist destination that has been in operation since 1930.
+The unique shopping area contains over seventy food service, retail, and specialty businesses.
+The Historical Monument has seven museums that are dedicated to interpreting the culturally diverse history of El Pueblo and the City of Los Angeles.
+These museums are the Plaza Firehouse Museum, the Chinese American Museum, the Avila Adobe, the Sepulveda House, the Museum of Social Justice, LA Plaza de Cultura y Artes, and the América Tropical Interpretive Center.
+Free docent-led tours are provided by Las Angelitas del Pueblo from Tuesday through Saturday.
 Numerous cultural events are conducted at various times of the year.
 Admission is free to all facilities, events and activities.

 Emergency Management Department